Prithhib/prithhib/README.md

 - 💻 Passionate about coding and problem solving.
 - 🚀 Interested in Software Development, Data Structures & Algorithms, and Data Analysis.
 - 🌱 Always learning new technologies and improving my skills.
-- 🤝 Open to collaborating on exciting projects.
 - ⚡ Fun fact: I enjoy turning ideas into code.
 ## 🌐 Socials